-We are invited to simply donate crackers to stave off hunger amid area schoolchildren, and the Hub is hopping: art shows, multiple music events, and a traditional Oktoberfest Community Lunch is coming up!
+We are invited to simply donate crackers to stave off hunger among area schoolchildren, and the Hub is hopping: art shows, multiple music events, and a traditional Oktoberfest Community Lunch is coming up!

 The FCC has introduced a new dialing arrangement to facilitate an emergency hotline for suicide prevention, which gives us homework to adjust our 7-digit contact numbers to 10 digits on our cell phones.
 Alas, consider driving a neighbor to an essential appointment.